bplmaps/cartinal/guides/making-sense-maps-data/session-1/part-4.md

 # Geospatial data: The what and the where

 * **Data** records observations of phenomena.
 Data does not exist without human observation, classification, organization, and maintenance.
 * Many types of observations can be organized into datasets and visualized, but only spatial data can be visualized on a map.
+    * Some data is better displayed using non-map figures like bar charts or tables.

 <figure>